GustavoFri/GustavoFri.github.io/_pages/about.md

 I grew up in Huizhou, Guangdong in Southern China.

 My primary research interests lie on the area involved both Probability and Analysis, like Stochastic Analysis and SPDE.
-And I am learning Pecorlation Theory and SLE recently, which aroused my interest as well.
+I am learning Pecorlation Theory and SLE recently, which aroused my interest as well.

 See my CV [here]()